SolarTherm/SolarTherm/doc/source/openmodelica.rst

 Expandable connectors cannot have flow components, but may contain non-expandable flow components.

 The direction (input/output) of an expandable connector component will be determined using the normal rules with respect to the direction of the component connected to.

+Discrete Equations
+""""""""""""""""""
+OpenModelica doesn't yet appear to fully support having systems of equations.
+This error might be triggered by other issues.
+If in doubt put all the ``when`` clauses in an algorithm section.